Skip to main content

 For men experiencing symptoms consistent with low testosterone, such as diminished libido, reduced energy, or decreased muscle strength, Testosterone Replacement Therapy (TRT) can be a consideration.
 The diagnosis of hypogonadism requires both clinical symptoms and consistently low serum testosterone levels, typically measured on two separate morning occasions.

 A standard protocol often involves weekly intramuscular injections of Testosterone Cypionate, typically at a concentration of 200mg/ml.
 This route provides a steady release of the hormone, helping to maintain stable physiological levels.
-Alongside testosterone, additional medications are frequently incorporated to manage potential and support endogenous hormone production.
+Alongside testosterone, additional medications are frequently incorporated to manage potential side effects and support endogenous hormone production.

 • Gonadorelin ∞ Administered via subcutaneous injections, often twice weekly, this peptide acts as a gonadotropin-releasing hormone (GnRH) agonist.
 Its purpose is to stimulate the pituitary gland to produce luteinizing hormone (LH) and follicle-stimulating hormone (FSH), thereby helping to maintain natural testicular function and preserve fertility, which can be suppressed by exogenous testosterone administration.